 The raid had been a violation of rights on pretty much every conceivable level, which the establishment just ran over like a steamroller.
-When the system was threatened, rights shmights.
+When the system was threatened, rights, shmights.

-That night, I do my first TV news appearance, and I get on the morning news the next day too.
+That night, I do my first TV news appearance, and I get on the morning news the next day, too.
 In the following week, my face is on television every hour on the hour across pretty much all channels.
 The Pirate Party triples its member base.
 People are outraged.

-In fury, people decide to overload the Police web servers, making them unreachable.
-Online newspapers hold polls whether people think the Police or The Pirate Bay will come back online first.
+In fury, people decide to overload the police web servers, making them unreachable.
+Online newspapers hold polls on whether people think the police or the Pirate Bay will come back online first.
 The Pirate Bay wins the poll by a landslide.

-Three days after the raid, on June 3, I give my first widely-acclaimed speech, "Nothing New Under The Sun", in a protest rally at the same time as The Pirate Bay comes back online.
+Three days after the raid, on June 3, I give my first widely acclaimed speech, "Nothing New Under the Sun," in a protest rally at the same time as the Pirate Bay comes back online.
 At the rally, people highlight how the government is way behind technologically, holding banners saying "Give us back our servers, or we'll take your fax machine."

+CHAPTER FOUR

-CHAPTER FOUR Control the Vision, But Never the Message
+Control the Vision, but Never the Message

-People's friends are better marketers than you towards those people, for the simple reason that they are those people's friends, and you are not.
+People's friends are better marketers toward those people than you, for the simple reason that they are those people's friends, and you are not.